 (Editor’s note: This article was originally published in International Journal of Cultic Studies (Vol. 6, 2015, 34-47).
-Kristian Klippenstein is a PhD student in the University of Alberta’s Interdisciplinary Program of Religious Studies, supervised by Dr. Stephen A. Kent.
-Aside from Jonestown, his research interests include Anabaptist communities, and his dissertation will analyze the impact of leaders’ deaths on high-demand religions.
+Kristian Klippenstein completed a Ph.D. in Religious Studies at the University of Alberta in 2020.
+His area of academic interest is new religious movements, and his dissertation research explored language choice and rhetoric in new religious texts.
 His previous writings for this site may be found here.
 He can be reached at firstname.lastname@example.org.)

 This article examines the effect of Jim Jones’s understanding of Jesus as a messiah figure, both on Peoples Temple and on his own self-understanding as the Temple’s leader.
 Using audio recordings created by the Temple, I draw attention to some major themes in Jones’s interpretation of Jesus during Temple sermons.
 After sketching a brief history of the Peoples Temple movement, I begin by explaining Jones’s distinction between God—whom Jones strongly criticized—and Jesus.
 I show that Jones legitimized his own authority by showing continuities between Jesus’s ministry and his own.
 Additionally, I show how Jones’s conception of the messiah recast the Temple community as a persecuted and powerful minority.
 The article concludes by examining the role that two passages Jones often quoted from the Gospel of John played in his message.
 Used by Jones, these verses clarified that the power of Jesus—and Jones—came from socialism.

 Keywords: Jim Jones, Jesus, messiah, Peoples Temple, Jonestown, socialism